 Sea of Galilee

-The Sea of Galilee is mentioned in the Bible under three other names.
+The Sea of Galilee is mentioned in the Bible under 3 other names.

 “The utter loneliness and absolute stillness of the scene are exceedingly impressive.
 It seems as if all nature had gone to rest, languishing under the scorching heat.
 How different it was in the days of our Lord!
 Then all was life and bustle along the shores; the cities and villages that thickly studded them resounded with the hum of a busy population; while from hill-side and corn-field came the cheerful cry of shepherd and ploughman.
 The lake, too, was dotted with dark fishing-boats and spangled with white sails.
 Now a mournful, solitary silence reigns over sea and shore.
 The cities are in ruins!”

 This sea is chiefly of interest as associated with the public ministry of our Lord.
-Capernaum, “his own city” (Matt.
-9:1), stood on its shores.
-From among the fishermen who plied their calling on its waters he chose Peter and his brother Andrew, and James and John, to be disciples, and sent them forth to be “fishers of men” (Matt.
-4:18, 22; Mark 1:16-20; Luke 5:1-11).
-He stilled its tempest, saying to the storm that swept over it, “Peace, be still” (Matt.
-8:23-27; Mark 7:31-35); and here also he showed himself after his resurrection to his disciples (John 21).
+Capernaum, “his own city” (Matthew 9:1), stood on its shores.
+From among the fishermen who plied their calling on its waters he chose Peter and his brother Andrew, and James and John, to be disciples, and sent them forth to be “fishers of men” (Matthew 4:18, 22; Mark 1:16-20; Luke 5:1-11).
+He stilled its tempest, saying to the storm that swept over it, “Peace, be still” (Matthew 8:23-27; Mark 7:31-35); and here also he showed himself after his resurrection to his disciples (John 21).